josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/👁️‍🗨️_Witness_Historical_Casefiles/🛰️_witness_by_proxy_midlands_2016.md

 # 🛰️ Witness By Proxy Midlands 2016

-**First created:** 2025-08-16 | **Last updated:** 2025-08-30
+**First created:** 2025-08-16 | **Last updated:** 2025-10-08

-*Field log reconstructing what colleagues or outsiders would have observed in the Midlands surveillance climate post-2016.*
+*Field log reconstructing what colleagues or outsiders would have observed in the Midlands surveillance climate post-2016*

 ---

 ## ✨ Overview

-By 2016, Nottingham, Sheffield, and Birmingham were saturated with Prevent-linked programmes, behavioural monitoring, and outsourced surveillance contracts.
+By 2016, Midlands-based universities (amongst others) were saturated with Prevent-linked programmes, behavioural monitoring, and outsourced surveillance contracts.
 An outsider — e.g. a colleague arriving from London to join a project — would not need inside knowledge to notice the atmosphere.

 ---